AA/PPS 02.01.01 - Academic Credit Courses

 Course Catalog – All courses will be published online in the university catalogs and entered in the Student Information System (SIS) databases.
 The main elements of a course entry in SIS include the administrative unit, CIP code, contact hours, co-requisites, credit hours, description, equivalency, instruction types, number, prerequisites, repeatability, restrictions, subject or prefix, title, and valid grade modes.

-Credit Hour – For purposes of this policy and in accordance with federal regulations, as defined by the SACSCOC Credit Hours Policy Statement regarding the definition and assignment of credit hours, a credit hour is an amount of work represented in intended learning outcomes and verified by evidence of student achievement that is an institutionally-established equivalency that reasonably approximates:
+Credit Hour – For purposes of this policy and in accordance with federal regulations, as defined by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) Credit Hours Policy Statement regarding the definition and assignment of credit hours, a credit hour is an amount of work represented in intended learning outcomes and verified by evidence of student achievement that is an institutionally-established equivalency that reasonably approximates:

 at least an equivalent amount of work as outlined above for other academic activities as established by the institution including laboratory work, internship, practicum, studio work, and other academic work leading to the award of credit hours.